Frequently Asked QuestionsThe Foundation for Northwest Illinois

 What services do I receive as a donor and is there a fee for this?

-The Freeport Community Foundation provides all IRS reporting, accounting and accountability.
-The Freeport Community Foundation staff and Board of Directors does an extensive grant review and practices due diligence in their grant making activities.
-The Freeport Community Foundation assures that all grant recipients meet the tests to assure tax-deductible status.
+The Foundation for Northwest Illinois provides all IRS reporting, accounting and accountability.
+The Foundation staff and Board of Directors does an extensive grant review and practices due diligence in their grant making activities.
+The Foundation for Northwest Illinois assures that all grant recipients meet the tests to assure tax-deductible status.

-When appropriate, the Freeport Community Foundation can solicit proposals to fund certain categories of interest to the donor.
-The Freeport Community Foundation can also keep donors apprised of special community needs.
+When appropriate, the Foundation can solicit proposals to fund certain categories of interest to the donor.
+The Foundation can also keep donors apprised of special community needs.
 We can also help donors publicize their funds or, conversely, act as a community liaison to provide anonymity for donors.

 How do I contact you?